carblue/acos5/README.md

 Motivation:
-For platform-independent, serious use of a cryptographic token from software like Firefox, Thunderbird, ssh etc., a [PKCS#11](https://www.oasis-open.org/committees/tc_home.php?wg_abbrev=pkcs11 "https://www.oasis-open.org/committees/tc_home.php?wg_abbrev=pkcs11") implementing library is required.
+For OS/platform-independent, serious use of a cryptographic hardware/token from software like Firefox, Thunderbird, ssh etc., a [PKCS#11](https://www.oasis-open.org/committees/tc_home.php?wg_abbrev=pkcs11 "https://www.oasis-open.org/committees/tc_home.php?wg_abbrev=pkcs11") implementing library is required.
 There is none known to me for ACOS5 that is open-source, nothing in this regard downloadable from ACS for free, instead, one has to pay a lot more for a proprietary ACS PKCS#11 library (bundled with some other software) than for a single hardware token.
+They even have a proprietary ACS PKCS#11 library for Linux, but don't advertise that, and probably it also needs to be bought.

 The only open-source software downloadable from ACS is [acsccid](https://github.com/acshk/acsccid "https://github.com/acshk/acsccid"), a PC/SC driver for Linux/Mac OS X. PC/SC or WinSCard (Windows) is just the basic layer on which a PKCS#11 library can build upon.
 I never installed acsccid for production use of my CryptoMate64 and CryptoMate Nano, hence the debian/ubuntu-supplied [ccid](https://ccid.apdu.fr/ "https://ccid.apdu.fr/") seems to be sufficient (if it's new enough to list those cards as supported ones: [shouldwork](https://ccid.apdu.fr/ccid/shouldwork.html "https://ccid.apdu.fr/ccid/shouldwork.html")).
 So be careful what You get from ACS when it's called driver.
 Perhaps You get something that is behind the "File Upon Request" barrier.